Convergence error estimates at low regularity for time discretizations of KdV: Introduction

-The unfiltered Strang splitting scheme for KdV was analysed in \cite{HLR12,HKRT12}; under the assumption that the nonlinear part, i.e., Burger's equation $ \partial_t u =-\frac12 \partial_x u^2$, is solved exactly, second-order convergence rate for $H^{r+5}$ solutions could be established in $H^r$ for any $r\geq 1$ (the same analysis would give first order convergence for $H^{r+3}$ solutions for the Lie splitting).
-With the aid of a Rusanov scheme, which allows to handle the derivative in Burger's nonlinearity, error estimates for $H^3$ solutions could be furthermore obtained in \cite{OSu}.
+The unfiltered Strang splitting scheme for KdV was analysed in \cite{HLR12,HKRT12}; under the assumption that the nonlinear part, i.e., Burgers equation $ \partial_t u =-\frac12 \partial_x u^2$, is solved exactly, second-order convergence rate for $H^{r+5}$ solutions could be established in $H^r$ for any $r\geq 1$ (the same analysis would give first-order convergence for $H^{r+3}$ solutions for the Lie splitting).
+With the aid of a Rusanov scheme, which roughly corresponds to the introduction of a diffusion effect and allows to handle the derivative in Burger's nonlinearity, error estimates for $H^3$ solutions could be furthermore obtained in \cite{OSu}.
 In \cite{Clem}, where a finite difference scheme is studied for the equation on the real line $\mathbb{R}$, a convergence result is obtained for data in $H^s$, $s\geq 3/4$.
 Thereby, convergence of order $1/42$ holds under the CFL condition $\Delta t \leq \Delta x^3$ in case of $s=3/4$.
 The latter convergence analysis is, however, restricted to the real line as it heavily relies on a smoothing effect on $\mathbb{R}$ which does not hold on the torus $\mathbb{T}$.
-The unfiltered resonance based discretisation, that is \eqref{res} with $\Pi_\taul = 1$, was originally introduced in \cite{HoS16} to allow better convergence rates for rougher data than classical schemes.
-More precisely, first-order convergence in $H^1$ for solutions in $H^3$ can be established (\cite{HoS16}).
+The unfiltered resonance based discretisation, that is \eqref{res} with $\Pi_\taul = 1$, was originally introduced in \cite{HoS16} to allow improved convergence rates for rougher data than classical schemes allow.
+More precisely, first-order convergence in $H^1$ for solutions in $H^3$ can be established for this scheme (\cite{HoS16}).
 Another unfiltered resonance based discretisation of embedded type was recently introduced in \cite{WuZ2} which allows first-order convergence in $H^{1/2+\epsilon}$ for solutions in $H^{3/2+\epsilon}$ for any $\epsilon>0$.
-The convergence analysis in \cite{HoS16,WuZ2}, based on energy type estimates and standard product rules in Sobolev spaces, would not allow to handle data verifying~\eqref{rough} on the torus (even at the price of a reduced convergence rate) since at least Lipschitz solutions are needed for the argument.
+The convergence analysis in \cite{HoS16,WuZ2}, based on energy type estimates and standard product rules in Sobolev spaces, would not allow us to handle rough data of type~\eqref{rough} on the torus (even at the price of a reduced convergence rate) since at least Lipschitz solutions are needed for the argument.
 The situation is even worse for the unfiltered exponential integrator \eqref{expint} or the Lie splitting \eqref{split} without Friedrichs or Rusanov corrections for Burgers (as used in \cite{Clem,OSu}) since the energy method is unconclusive and the schemes seem unstable.